 Exchanges reflect current market prices of the cryptocurrencies they offer.
 You can also convert cryptocurrencies back into the dollars (or another currency) on an exchange, to leave as cash within your account or withdraw your portfolio (perhaps including profits) to your regular bank account.

 Signing up to an account requires various forms of certification — including KYC, or Know Your Customer.
-But don’t worry, just have all your documents, such as driving licence, bank card and passport ready.
+But don’t worry, just have all your documents, such as driving license, bank card and passport ready.
 If you have them next to you and ready to go, the whole process is super smooth.

 Which crypto exchange features should you think about?